AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-10/running-postgres-in-the-browser.md

 # Further reading
 The repo with the [code can be found here](https://github.com/AdrianLThomas/pglite-spa): it shows most things discussed in this post.

-You can also see a [live demo of the working code here](TODO)!
+You can also see a [live demo of the working code here](http://www.adrian-thomas.com/pglite-spa).
-TODO add link.

 Thanks for reading!